pranav04katiyar/Java_Backend/src/OOPS/1_OOPS_Intro.md

 _Pillar 3 - POLYMORPHISM:_
 > Ability of a message to be displayed in more than one form (i.e. method overriding and method overloading).

+*Call by Value vs Call by Reference*
+1. >Call by Value: Passing the value of the variable as an argument, so that the parameter is initialized with the value of the variable.
+2. >Call by Reference: Passing the address of the variable as an argument, so that the parameter is initialized with the address of the variable.

+   > Java supports only Call by Value.

 *Types of Variables:*
 1. >Primitive Variables
 2. >Reference Variables